Home

 Waddy Wachtel also appeared with Stevie Nicks at the Ahmet Ertegun Tribute Concert in New York on April 17, 2007, paying respect to a man who was the president of Atlantic Records and had assisted many artists over the years.
 Ahmet died after taking a fall at a concert - doing what he loved the most: promoting and enjoying his artists.

-At the beginning of 2008 a new Adam Sandler movie “Strange Wilderness” was relased with a music score written by Waddy Wachtel.
-After the final gigs of the Stevie Nicks “Crystal Visions” Tour (2007-2008), Waddy wrote the music score for another Sandler film “The House Bunny” for release in August 2008.
+At the beginning of 2008 a new Adam Sandler movie “Strange Wilderness” was relased with original music written by Waddy Wachtel.
+Waddy also wrote the music for another Sandler film “The House Bunny” which was released in August 2008.

 Click picture to ZOOM